MOROCCO in STYLE - A GRAND TOUR OF THE SOUTH

 ZAGORA TO TAROUDANT The journey takes us back to Agdz, where we walk deep into the oasis to a remote hotel bordering the River Draa.
 This is a charming place to relax, watch the birdlife, perhaps swim?

-We drive to Tazenakht (a carpet weaving village in a remote valley, where we have lunch)..
-We drive on to Taliouine, famous for its crocus fields and saffron towards Taroudant - another fascinating ancient city with the best preserved city walls of all Morocco (a sunset drive around the walls by horse drawn carriage is delightful).
+Next day we drive to Tazenakht (a carpet weaving village in a remote valley, where we have lunch).
+We pass Taliouine, famous for its crocus fields and saffron, towards Taroudant - another fascinating ancient city with the best preserved city walls of all Morocco (a sunset drive around the walls by horse drawn carriage is delightful).
 It played an important part in the history of Morocco, being a focus for the tribes of the south.
-It has most interesting souks and the Place Assarag, where the (male) inhabitants meet for tea and backgammon, has lovely arcades and tiled roofs..
+It has most interesting souks and the Place Assarag, where the (male) inhabitants meet for tea and backgammon, has lovely arcades and tiled roofs.

 2 nights at a lovely relaxing hotel: Riad Jnane Ines, in a village outside the city, with just 11 rooms, beautiful garden & swimming pool.
 No alcohol is served, but we can send out for supplies of wine!